 The submitted floor plan shows that the interior public portions of the premises and the exterior front and rear areas that will be surveilled by a camera.
-The accompanying letter states that the recording equipment will meet the ordinances and data manipulation requirements of the ordinance.
+The petitioner submitted the same letter and floor plan for this petition that was submitted for the 2013 petition.
+The address was simply changed to reflect the new location.
+The letter states that the recording equipment will meet the data recording and manipulation requirements of the ordinance.
+This equipment has been in place long enough that the petitioner should be able to provide detailed information about the make and capabilities of this equipment.
+This has not been provided.

 The camera locations are indicated with small triangles that have been circled on the drawing for ease of location.
 The description of the equipment appears to meet all requirements of the ordinance.
-No documentation on specific equipment being used has been provided to allow verification.

-2. Subsection 5(b) requires that financial business facilities shall be designed to have public lobby areas fully visible from the adjoining parking lot and no improvements, window tinting and Page 2, 11/4/2013, 4:45:55 PM treatments, draperies, blinds, signage, landscaping or other devices that block such visibility shall be utilized.
+2. Subsection 5(b) requires that financial business facilities shall be designed to have public lobby areas fully visible from the adjoining parking lot and no improvements, window tinting and treatments, draperies, blinds, signage, landscaping or other devices that block such visibility shall be utilized.
 This is required to maximize the visibility of the interior of the unit from the outside so a patrolling police officer could easily and clearly observe any attempt at robbery or other illegal activity.